ooddle

 Time-restricted eating, or TRE, has moved from fringe biohacking advice into mainstream nutrition guidance in less than a decade.
 The promise sounds simple: shrink the daily window in which you eat and your body will rebalance metabolism, blood sugar, and even sleep quality.
 The reality is more nuanced, and far more interesting, than the headlines suggest.

 This guide unpacks what time-restricted eating actually is, what the research has shown so far, where the practice falls short, and how to apply it without turning your life upside down.
-We will keep things practical, research-backed, and honest about the trade-offs.
+We will keep things practical, grounded in published trials, and honest about the trade-offs that wellness influencers tend to skip over when they pitch a perfect eating window.

 What Time-Restricted Eating Actually Is